CodeScop/Oge-Mai-Field-Guide/shrineofages.md

 Have at it.

-**My Shrine Notes will be mostly divided by Bracelet.** That is to say, I'll discuss resources, monsters, and quests grouped by which Bracelet makes them appear.
-(It's worth noting that cheaper Bracelets seem to give fewer monsters and quests.) **I also have a Wardrobe section available after all the regular Bracelet sections** to summarize all the Wardrobe available, for anyone who wants to browse (but at the end so it's easy for anyone else to skip).
+**I've moved all the info related to the individual bracelet stuff into its own separate project.** Meet the Mini Guide: Shrine of Ages edition. **For the main Guide, I will provide only info about what is available in the Shrine at its opening, except in the All summary sections at the end of the Guide.**

-**Want a preview?** Each Bracelet premiered with a banner listing images of all the monsters and wardrobe items it unlocks.
+**Want a quick preview?** Each Bracelet premiered with a banner listing images of all the monsters and wardrobe items it unlocks.
 I've saved those banners here: https://github.com/CodeScop/Oge-Mai-Field-Guide/tree/master/bannershrine

 There are currently 11 Bracelets available (listing alphabetically):